stanleywalker1/Interactive-Lab-Hub/Lab 2/README.md

 https://github.com/stanleywalker1/Interactive-Lab-Hub/assets/24898801/965c3df6-1d6b-4efe-9d82-e49baa52d9ff

 These color sections grew in height according to the current time.
-I layered them in a way to make the tree appear as if it was growing as the water (represented seconds with blue) was emerging from the group upward.
+I layered them in a way to make the tree appear as if it was growing as the water (represented seconds with blue) was emerging from the ground upward.